Tatra marmot: Geographical distribution

 The issue of precisely determining the locations of M. marmota latirostris in the Tatra Mountains encounters certain difficulties.
-While it is easy to establish that the autochthonous subspecies of the Tatra marmot occurs in the Western and Eastern Tatras, the origin of the marmots occurring in the Slovakian Low Tatras (with the highest peak being Ďumbier) separated from the main massif of the Tatras by the Liptov Basin is not clear.
+While it is easy to establish that the autochthonous subspecies of the Tatra marmot occurs in the Western and Eastern Tatras, the origin of the marmots occurring in the Slovak Low Tatras (with the highest peak being Ďumbier) separated from the main massif of the Tatras by the Liptov Basin is not clear.
 Although Ludwik Zejszner claimed that marmots were already living in the area of Solisko and Ďumbier in 1845, some researchers believe that the population in the Low Tatras is introduced from other parts of the Tatras.
 The fact of the 19th-century introduction in the area of Kráľova hoľa in the eastern part of the Low Tatras is reported by many researchers.
 Some even specify a specific time frame for it, around 1859–1867.
 Others believe that the marmots from the western part of the Low Tatras constitute a post-glacial population because, in their opinion, marmots would not be able to penetrate through the forested areas of the central part of the Low Tatras from previous introductions.
 In 1961, an expert on Tatra fauna, zoologist from the research station of the national park, Milič Blahout, wrote directly about the introduction of marmots from the Austrian Alps released in the Low Tatras between 1859 and 1867.
 Barbara Chovancová, who leads the marmot and chamois protection program in the Slovak Tatra National Park (TANAP), has no doubts that introductions were carried out twice in the Ďumbier area of the Low Tatras.
 Alpine marmots were released there in 1859, and in 1867, two pairs of marmots from the High Tatras were also released.
 If this were indeed the case, hybridization between representatives of both marmot subspecies could have occurred.
 Slovak authors mention a possible gene exchange between populations from the western and eastern parts of the Low Tatras.
 However, most believe that only Marmota marmota latirostris inhabits the Low Tatras.
 Kratochvíl proposed a hypothesis regarding the potential historical introduction confusion.
 He pointed out that historical information about marmots in the Carpathians could refer to populations still living in the 19th century in the Carpathians in Romania and Ukrainian Zakarpattia.
 However, there is a lack of reliable cranial or genetic studies that would resolve the issue of the origin of the populations in the Slovak Low Tatras.